On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Discussion and Applications

 Furthermore, light cages are 3D chiral structures (as opposed to planar structures with 2D chirality\cite{Bai2007, Plum2009}), meaning that they suppress polarization of a specific handedness both for forward- and backward propagating light.
 Improved designs with lower propagation loss could therefore be of relevance for the realization of single-handedness chiral cavities, which benefit from spin-dependent loss~\cite{Plum2015, Voronin2022}.
 As before, the use of light cages in this application would be particularly beneficial as atoms or molecules can be introduced into the cavity via the open space between the strands, enabling a novel platform for chiral sensing.

 Another frequently explored application of on- and off-axis twisted waveguides is OAM generation~\cite{Alexeyev2008, Alexeyev2013a,Xu2013a}.
 However, in the case of twisted PCFs, the OAM is carried by a lossy cladding mode in most works~\cite{Russell2017, Roth2018, Wong2012, Wong2015}, which limits their use as mode converters.
 An exception is Ref.~\citenum{Loranger2020}, where OAM beams were generated in the core of the twisted fiber but which used an additional fiber Bragg grating for mode coupling.
 Twisted light cages, on the other hand, offer two advantages in this regard: (1) OAM modes can be generated directly in the light-guiding core, and (2) 3D nanoprinting provides a straightforward path to implement adiabatic mode conversion by enabling fabrication of structures with spatially varying twist rates.
 Figure~\ref{TLC_Appl}(b) shows an example where an adiabatically increasing twist rate would result in conversion of a mode with $l=0$ to a mode with $l=-6$.
 Such adiabatic coupling would yield a broad operating bandwidth, which is an advantage over resonant coupling at a fixed twist rate.
 Preferably, adiabatic mode coupling should be implemented for an achiral resonance as its larger coupling strength allows for shorter device lengths~\cite{Louisell1955, Taras2021}.
+Furthermore, changing the core size and twist rate along the propagation direction could be used to tune the core-core mode coupling to an exceptional point with applications e.g. in sensing or for realizing on-chip devices with asymmetric transmission \cite{Tian2023}.

 In terms of sensing applications, twisted light cages are sensitive to any phenomenon that affects the helical pitch $P$, such as torsion and tension.
 According to \cref{CouplingEqPred_1}, the wavelength $\lambda_r$ at which resonances occur is equal to $\lambda_r = P \, \Delta n/\Delta j$, where $\Delta n(\lambda)$ and $\Delta j$ are the mismatch in effective index and angular momentum of the modes in the untwisted waveguide.
 The wavelength dependence of $\Delta n$ can be described by the tube waveguide model discussed in Sec.~ S12, which predicts a shift of the resonances to longer wavelengths as the twist rate increases, matching well with the simulated values in \cref{TLC_Appl}(c).
 As $\Delta n$ grows approximately quadratically in $l$, while $\Delta j$ grows linearly in $l$, higher-order resonances generally feature a higher sensitivity to changes in $P$.
 For the first achiral resonance ($\Delta j = 6$), we find a torsion sensitivity $\Delta \lambda_r / \Delta \alpha$ of 0.11 nm/(rad/m).
 In other words, the resonance wavelength increases by 1 nm if $P$ decreases by 1.5 \textmu m.
 This value lies within the range of sensitivities between 0.03 - 0.5 nm/(rad/m) reported for fiber-based measurements~\cite{Zhang2016, Askins2008, Xi2013a, Wang2005}.